Confident (album): Recording and production

-For Confident, Lovato worked with music producers such as Max Martin, Ilya Salmanzadeh, Ali Payami, Jason Evigan, Johan Carlsson, Steve Mac, Stargate, Carl Falk, Rami Yacoub, Babydaddy and Peter Carlsson.
+For Confident, Lovato worked with music producers including Max Martin, Ilya Salmanzadeh, Ali Payami, Jason Evigan, Johan Carlsson, Steve Mac, Stargate, Carl Falk, Rami Yacoub, Babydaddy and Peter Carlsson.
 Discussing the album's direction, Lovato told Ryan Seacrest that "I'm no longer serious", stating: "I'm done with the sob stories.
 New chapter, new life, new album, new single — this is a completely new Demi."
 She also revealed that it would feature "a lot of provocative songs".
 The first songs "Confident" and "Cool for the Summer" among with "Stars" and "Mr. Hughes" were recorded at MXM Studios, Chalice Studios, Westlake Audio Studios in Los Angeles, California and Wolf Cousins Studios and Kinglet Studios in Stockholm.
 Lovato co-wrote both tracks with Martin, Kotecha, Alexander Erik, Payami and Salmazadeh.
 The horn arrangement from "Confident" was provided by musician Jonas Thander.
 The songs were both mixed by Serban Ghenea and mastered by Tom Coyne.
 Others songs of the album also were recorded at Rokstone Studios and The Hide Out Studios in London, United Kingdom.
 "For You" was one of the first songs recorded for the album, describing how it was working with the producer Max Martin in the song's production, Lovato revealed, "I was just so excited to get to work with Max Martin on this song and his camp.
 I was so nervous when I went in.
 I wanted to put my everything into that performance because I knew that I was given the opportunity that I waited for for so many years to be able to work with somebody like him."